 The following table includes the separate categories and monthly payments for calendar years 2013 and 2014.
-There will be a 1.5 percent cost-of-living adjustment, effective January 1, 2014, which will increase the federal portion of the payment.
+There was a 1.5 percent cost-of-living adjustment, effective January 1, 2014, which increased the federal portion of the payment.
 The increase is reflected in the following table.